 Using GPUs to train neural networks for deep learning is becoming commonplace.
 But the cost of GPU servers and the storage infrastructure required to feed GPUs as fast as they can consume data is significant.
 I wanted to see if I could use a highly reliable, low-cost, easy-to-use Oracle Cloud Infrastructure (OCI) environment to reproduce deep learning benchmark results published by some of the big storage vendors.
 I also wanted to see if a MapR distributed file system in this cloud environment could deliver data to the GPUs as fast as those GPUs could consume data residing in memory on the GPU server.

 First, I ran one benchmark using data in the local file system.
 This loaded up the Linux buffer cache with all 143 GB of data.

 Next, I ran the benchmarks through one epoch against this data with 1, 2, 4, and all 8 GPUs on the server.
 In the charts below, that's the "Buffer Cache" number.

 Then, I cleared the buffer cache and re-ran the benchmarks pulling the data from MapR.
-I cleared the MapR file system caches on each of the MapR servers between each run to make sure I was pulling data from the physical storage media.
+I cleared the MapR Distributed File and Object Store caches on each of the MapR servers between each run to make sure I was pulling data from the physical storage media.